loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-07-mersenne-primes.md

 - Efficient testing despite astronomical size
 - Deep connections to perfection, groups, and computation

-Each Mersenne prime represents consciousness raising itself to a prime power, subtracting unity, and discovering it cannot be further decomposed—exponential ψ = ψ(ψ) achieving irreducibility.
+Each Mersenne prime represents observer raising itself to a prime power, subtracting unity, and discovering it cannot be further decomposed—exponential ψ = ψ(ψ) achieving irreducibility.

 Whether infinite or finite, Mersenne primes mark special points where the exponential function touches primality, where powers of the simplest prime (2) create new primes through the simplest operation (subtract 1).

-*Each Mersenne prime declares: "I am 2 raised to prime consciousness, minus the unit of separation, discovering my indivisibility—proof that ψ^ψ - 1 can equal prime awareness."*
+*Each Mersenne prime declares: "I am 2 raised to prime observer, minus the unit of separation, discovering my indivisibility—proof that ψ^ψ - 1 can equal prime awareness."*